SarcevicAntonio/SarcevicAntonio/src/pages/blog/toasting-in-svelte.md

 We are pretty much done with the library.
 Let's first give it a spin to check if everything works like we want to.

-Open up `src/routes/index.svelte` and replace it's contents with the an example usage of our Package.
+Open up `src/routes/index.svelte` and replace it's contents with the an example usage of our package.
 Notice here that we import from `$lib` to import files from our `src/lib` folder.

 ```html
 <!-- src/routes/index.svelte -->